NazmiAltun/quantifeed-orders/README.md

 There're some assumptions made regarding to the API design since some of the requirements were ambiguous

 * Client that will consume the API supports Grpc
-* Currency code check is case insensitive. e.g;  USD is accepted but usd is not accepted.
+* Currency code check is case sensitive. e.g;  USD is accepted but usd is not accepted.
 * Requests are executed in all or nothing manner ; the entire request is rolled back if persisting one of the orders fails due to orderId duplication
 * Currency list for validation comes from currencies.json file in the solution which is randomly found on the github.
-It's assumed it contains all the valid currencies
+It's assumed that the file contains all the valid currencies

 ## Steps taken to ensure high performance
 * **Redis is the choice for db**  : redis is preferred to persist orders.
 Since, the requirements don't mention about an ACID compilant solution.
 Redis performs better since it's an in-memory db that comes with optional durability (ideally AOF) and the orders records we need to persist are not huge.